pamelia/devpod-demo/README.md

 ./generate-manifests.sh --all
 ```

-This creates all K8s manifests with your configuration.
+This creates all K8s manifests with your configuration and proper GPU node scheduling.

 ### 3. Create SSH Key Secret